+To successfully fly any airplane, you have to install the control surfaces properly.
 Making control surfaces move requires the installation of hinges.
-Many ARF and several basic kits today use the convenient and easy to install CA cloth hinges.
-But for this project being a fun fly plane and having a larger than stock engine, we want something more sturdy to stand up to the wear and tear and vibration, especailly in the tail.
-For this I rely on the pinned hinges from Du-Bro.
+Many ARF and several basic kits today use easy to install CA cloth hinges.
+But with this project being a fun fly plane and having a larger than stock engine, I wanted something more sturdy to stand up to the wear and tear (and vibration,) especailly in the tail.
+For this I rely on the pinned hinges from DuBro Products. www.dubro.com

 To install them you have to cut hinge slots in the edges of the control and flight surfaces and the easiest way to do this is with Du-Bro’s Hinge slot cutter tools.
 These are very easy to use and you can cut all the slots and insert all the hinges in an entire plane in less than 30 minutes.
 Here’s some of the details for the process.